josecoelho96/neecathon-slack-bot/README.md

 ### Change user role/add to staff
 `/alterar-permissoes <@user> <admin|staff|remover>`
 Changes the permissions of `user`, adding it to the staff crew if it wasn't on it yet.
 If the `remover` option is selected, the user is removed from the staff team.
+### List staff elements
+`/ver-staff`
+List all elements in staff, along with their role and their ID.
+Only accessible to staff elements.

 ## Current features:
 - Request origin verification/validation